hyex-research/AquaFetch/docs/source/quickstart.rst

 The package provides a unified interface to access multiple rainfall-runoff datasets.
 A rainfall runoff dataset consists of observed streamflow, meterological time series data averaged over the catchments, static features of the catchments and catchment boundary as shapefile.
-The following example shows how to acess `CAMELS_AUS <https://doi.org/10.5194/essd-2024-263>`_ dataset however, the same interface can be used to access `all other datasets <https://aquafetch.readthedocs.io/en/latest/rr.html#list-of-datasets>`_ as well.
+The following example shows how to acess `CAMELS_SE <https://snd.se/en/catalogue/dataset/2023-173>`_ dataset however, the same interface can be used to access `all other datasets <https://aquafetch.readthedocs.io/en/latest/rr.html#list-of-datasets>`_ as well.

 .. code-block:: python